Exemplar biodiverse native plant nursery

 A hive of activity playing a vital role in regenerating nature

-We eco-source, propagate and pot up tens of thousands of native plants every year to help restore the bush for our native birds, animals and plants, and remove carbon from our atmosphere.
-Our community-driven, chemical-free kaupapa reflects our regenerative, whole system approach.
+We eco-source, propagate and pot up tens of thousands of native plants every year to help restore the bush for our native birds, animals and plants, and remove carbon from the atmosphere.
+Our community-driven, chemical-free kaupapa reflects a regenerative, whole system approach.

 The plants are used in restoring local reserves, and to supply groups and individuals for their restoration projects.
 Community involvement and learning are crucial to our work – it is really important to us that there is an educational component for our volunteers when they come to us.
 We rely on the combined effort of our staff and volunteers to keep our nurseries and restoration work going.